Abdoulaye Doucouré

+Doucouré came through the youth system at Rennes before moving to Watford in 2016 and then Everton in 2020.

 Early life

-Doucouré was born in Meulan-en-Yvelines, Yvelines, to Malian parents.
-His cousin Ladji Doucouré is a French track and field athlete.
+Doucouré was born in Meulan-en-Yvelines, to Malian parents.

 Club career

 Rennes

-Doucouré made his debut in the Ligue 1 during the 2012–2013 season for Rennes, having come through their youth system.
+Doucouré made his debut in the Ligue 1 during the 2012–13 season for Rennes, having come through their youth system.

 Watford

-On 1 February 2016, Doucouré signed to Premier League club Watford for an undisclosed fee and immediately went on loan to La Liga club Granada CF on loan.
+On 1 February 2016, Doucouré signed for Premier League club Watford for an undisclosed fee and immediately joined La Liga club Granada on loan.

 He made his first La Liga appearance one week later, when he came on as an 80th-minute substitute for Adalberto Peñaranda in a 1–2 home loss against Real Madrid.
 Doucouré scored his first goal for Watford on 4 March 2017, netting an injury time consolation as Watford lost 3–4 to Southampton.

-Doucouré scored seven goals and made two assists in the 2017–18 season, with five goals and six assists the year after.
+Doucouré scored seven goals and made two assists in the 2017–18 season.
 He was named "Player of the Season" for the club at the end of the 2017–18 season.

+In the 2018–19 season, Doucouré scored five goals and six assists.
+In Watford's 6-0 defeat in the 2019 FA Cup Final, Doucouré was shown a yellow card after protesting a referee's penalty decision.